 “Situated on the eastern slopes of Laurel Ridge, and in the Laurel Hill Creek Valley, posessing the true characteristics of the wild Allegheny Mountain country, the proposed area was considered a genuine representative of the natural scenic beauty of the region.
 The fifteen miles of spring-fed mountain streams create a veritable oasis of pure waterways in a region where polluted streams are the rule.
 These mountain streams provided the high quality ingredient for the moonshine industry which thrived in this vicinity at one time.
 Remnants of moonshiner’s [sic] shacks are to be found scattered throughout the area.
 Its high altitudes, densely wooded slopes, beautiful ravines, and its proximity to the densely populated industrial area of southwestern Pennsylvania, adapted the area ideally for the development of an outdoor camping and recreational area.”

 Laurel Hill State Park hopes to preserve and re-open this historic building so it can again serve the public.
-Volunteers will work alongside expert field staff to learn and practice the following skills.
+Volunteers worked alongside expert field staff to learn and practice the following skills.
 By working as a team to accomplish the scope of work, the mess hall will be on the path to service again.
-Please note, the scope of work may change somewhat, depending on the relative involvement of a local conservation corps.

 - Remove and replace deteriorated asphalt shingles: 75%